AS Tallink Grupp

-Tallink's new liquefied natural gas (LNG) fuelled fast ferry Megastar is being constructed by Meyer Turku shipyard.
-First steel for the vessel was cut in a ceremony held in August 2015, while keel-laying was held in February 2016.
-The ferry is expected to be delivered in early 2017.
+The first piece of steel was cut for the vessel as part of a ceremony held in August 2015, while keel-laying began in February 2016.
+The ferry was delivered in early 2017.

-The vessel’s engine and propulsion machinery will include three 12-cylinder Wärtsilä 50DF and two six-cylinder Wärtsilä 50DF main engines, including two Wärtsilä fixed pitch propellers and propeller shaft lines.
+The vessel’s engine and propulsion machinery includes three 12-cylinder Wärtsilä 50DF and two six-cylinder Wärtsilä 50DF main engines, including two Wärtsilä fixed-pitch propellers and propeller shaft lines.

 Stena Superfast X, a new fast Ro-Pax ferry, was launched at Dublin Port, for service between Holyhead and Dublin, in March 2015.